 Theatre Erindale 22/23 Season

-Brand Identity: Logo, custom typography, theatre programme, print advertisements, social media content, and apparel
+Deliverables: Brand Identity–Logo, custom typography, theatre programme, print advertisements, social media, and apparel

 Tools: Adobe Illustrator, Photoshop, InDesign & photo archive from client

 The client for this school project was Theatre Erindale in the Department of English and Drama at the University of Toronto Mississauga (UTM).
 Their desired target audience for this project was university/college students: 18-24 years old.
-The key challenges that characterized my design brief were to: 1. reinvent the look and feel of Theatre Erindale; 2. move towards a fun and modern look, away from a conservative image; and, 3. pitch a brand change that is accessible to students and communicates a sense of community among artistic and creative people.
+The design brief included: 1. reinvent the look and feel of Theatre Erindale; 2. move towards a fun and modern look, away from a conservative image; and, 3. pitch a brand change that is accessible to students and communicates a sense of community among artistic and creative people.

 More projects